malvika-chauhan/backend_internship_task/readme.md

 ## Laravel Task

-Here is a small laravel task for you so that we can test your Laravel Skills.
+Here is a small task for you so that we can test your Laravel Skills.
 Refer to [Contribution Guide](https://github.com/zomeds/backend_internship_task/blob/master/Documentation/contributing.md) for understanding how to install this task.

 **Task Description**
-You've been provided with a _Laravel_ 5.1 installation.
+You've been provided with a Laravel 5.1 installation.
 You've to contribute your code to this repo only.
 These are the tasks that you've to complete :
 - User Module<br>
   Laravel comes with out of the box User model and corresponding migrations.
 You've to make some changes to that so that a user can register, login into the application.
 Here are some extra features that you've to include in your User Module :